-Her passion for the art of healing through stories brought her to the place of writing Grace Has A Silent Voice, where she honors the silent heroes and the resilience of the human spirit.
+Nina’s passion for the art of healing through stories inspired her first book Grace Has a Silent Voice which honors the silent heroes who have shown her the resilience of the human spirit.
 Working with death and dying patients, she acquired a tremendous respect for the proper honoring of story.
-In her book, she acknowledged the silent heroes that walk into our lives for a moment, then quickly disappear.
-This inevitably leaves an imprint that continues to remind us that there is beauty in humanity.
+In her book, she acknowledged the people who walk into our lives for a moment, then quickly disappear leaving behind an important lesson.
+Those lessons leave an imprint that continues to remind us that there is beauty in humanity.

-As an executive film producer for the short film, Dandelion, the film won the judges award and has been shown at several film festivals.
-She has also served as president of the New Orleans Opera Association, president of Southern Repertory Theatre, Chair for Loyola University School of Music Visiting Committee, president and CEO of the Children’s Bureau, publishing the history of the Children’s Bureau, Saving Wednesday’s Child, authored by Mark Cave, and authoring the introduction and acknowledgements.
-Throughout her tenure, she has served on numerous non-profits boards.
+Nina has held many leadership roles throughout her career including serving as President of the New Orleans Opera Association, President of Southern Repertory Theatre, Chair for Loyola University School of Music Visiting Committee, and President and CEO of the Children’s Bureau.
+Throughout her lifetime, she has additionally served on numerous non-profits boards.